game-of-prompts/.github/profile/README.md

 *   **Action: Invalidation by Unavailable Robot**: Judges can also vote to invalidate a winner candidate if the **Solver Service** (robot) associated with the participation is **unavailable** (e.g., cannot be downloaded from the network).
 This enforces the requirement that winning strategies must be verifiable by the community.
 *   **Action: Include Omitted Participation**: If the creator failed to include a valid participation with a higher score in the resolution, any user can perform this action to force its inclusion and update the winner candidate, ensuring censorship resistance.
 *   **Action: Normal Game Finalization**: Once `HEIGHT >= resolutionDeadline`, the Main Game Box and valid Participation Boxes are spent together.
 Funds are distributed to the winner, the creator (commission), the developer (commission), and the judges.
-    *   **Judges Payment**: A portion of the prize pool is sent to a contract (`judges_paid.es`) which ensures that each judge receives their fair share based on their reputation tokens.
+    *   **Judges Payment**: A portion of the prize pool is sent to a contract (`judges_paid.es`) which ensures that each judge receives their fair share based on their reputation/integrity tokens.

 ### 6.5.
 State 2 — CANCELLED_DRAINING

 This state is reached if the secret `S` is revealed prematurely (while the game should be ACTIVE).
 The game is considered invalid.
 *   **Creator Punishment**: The creator's stake is drained progressively (**1/5 every 30 blocks**), creating economic friction and public visibility of the failure.
-Anyone can execute this drainage action.
+Anyone can execute this drainage action, so the creator cannot assume they will capture all portions if they try to force an early reveal/cancellation.
 *   **Action: Cancellation Refund**: Players can immediately spend their Participation Boxes to get a full refund.

 ### 6.6.
 Game Box Registers